SereneKim/SereneKim.github.io/about.markdown

 I am interested in **computational modeling** of complex systems and enjoy thinking about measures and metrics.
 Within the Ancestor's Tale project, I aim to explore the evolution of wealth mobility and dynamics in Belgium's past.
 My goal is to build a computational model that facilitates the exploration of various latent factors driving inequality and wealth distribution over time.
 I am also interested in **data visualization** and **large language models**!

 Besides researching, I also do **graphic design**!
 For instance, I created banners for my teammates' research topics on [the Data Lab website](https://data.research.vub.be/research).
-You can see the archive [here](/gallery).
+You can see them [here](/gallery).

 # How to pronounce my name?
 * [kr] 김 서린 (金栖璘)